Agenda Poetry Festival 2017 Biographies

 Louise was born in 1948, and grew up in County Dublin.
 She is an old girl of the Holy Child Convent, Killiney.
 She currently lives in Dublin.
 The Puzzle-Heart was published by Salmon Poetry in 1999; Remember the Birds, Salmon, 2005 and In The Ninth House, Salmon, 2010.
+Her most recent book of poems, Dreampaths of a Runaway, Salmon, was published this year.
 Her work has been published regularly in Poetry Ireland Review and Agenda.

 Hilary Davies has published several collections of poetry including The Shanghai Owner of the Bonsai Shop (1991), In a Valley of This Restless Mind (1997) and Exile and the Kingdom (2016).
 She won an Eric Gregory award in 1983, has been a Hawthornden Fellow, was first prizewinner in the Cheltenham Literature Festival poetry competition (1987), and chairman of the Poetry Society (1992–3).